 Published: 05 Jun 2017

 Changes have been continuously shaking markets as Independent Software Vendors (ISV’s) of all sizes are competing to sustain with how customers consume the applications.
 There is fierce competition and delivering a superior product ahead of the competition is the only way to stay relevant in the market.
-Any new release of the product must have flawless functionality, fast performance, great customer experience and reliable security.
+Any new release of the product must have flawless functionality, fast performance, great customer experience, and reliable security.

-1. Budget constraints: ISV’s, especially the smaller ones, may need to deal with low budgets which are spent in a strong vigil from investors or promoters.
+1. Budget constraints: ISV’s, especially the smaller ones, may need to deal with low budgets spent in a strong vigil from investors or promoters.
 They need to re-define their product strategy and implementation approach as per the allocated budget.

-2. Changing demands of product owner: There are times when customers tend to dictate what an ISV must deliver in order to be successful.
+2. Changing demands of product owner: There are times when customers tend to dictate what an ISV must deliver to be successful.
 With the rapidly changing requirements of the product owner, lots of flexibility is required.

 4. The internal team performing testing, affecting quality: ISVs, many times, do not have the budget to support a robust testing process.
-They usually take a leap of confidence that the developers will perform the necessary amount of testing to ensure a successful product, which affects the quality.
+They usually take a leap of confidence that the developers will perform the necessary testing to ensure a successful product, which affects the quality.

 5. Inability to attract talent: Smaller ISVs may be striving to make a mark in the industry and may have issues attracting talent and people who have relevant experience in this industry.

-The introduction of advanced software development models such as DevOps has allowed testers to apply their earnest efforts towards instilling quality into a software application, right from its inception.
+The introduction of advanced software development models such as DevOps has allowed testers to apply their earnest efforts toward instilling quality into a software application right from its inception.
 The DevOps model enables dynamic and continuous testing efforts created right from the beginning of the development stage through the initial production release and beyond.

-• Lowers risk – Due to the combined and iterative nature of continuous testing practices , risks are able to be recognized and alleviated earlier in the process.
+• Lowers risk: Due to the combined and iterative nature of continuous testing practices , risks are able to be recognized and alleviated earlier in the process.DevOps testing services here.